michelle-hwang/michelle-hwang.github.io/_posts/crm-filtered-fields-hierarchical.md

+---
-Configuring Filtered Fields for Hierarchial Data
+title: D365: Configuring Filtered Fields for Hierarchial Data
+tags:
+  - resource
+  - crm
+header:
+  overlay_image:
+  overlay_filter: 0.2
+  teaser:
+---

 Suppose we have a table of hierarchial data called Service Group.
 There are three levels of Service Group: SG1, SG2, and SG3.
 When a User selects Service Group 1, the options for Service Group 2 must be filtered based on the User selection.
 The same logic applies to Service Group 3.